 You must submit a completed application form and pay the relevant fee.
 You must submit your application at least 12 weeks before the date of the proposed event.

-Application forms are available to download or you can call into our public office at:
+Application forms are available to download or you can call into our public office and collect the relevant documents:

 You will also need to organise public liability insurance for your event, and must provide us with a £10million public liability insurance declaration